IFRS for SMEs® updated

 • The amendments include:

-• removing the option to apply the recognition and measurement requirements of IAS 39 Financial Instruments: Recognition and Measurement;
+• removing the option to apply the recognition and measurement requirements of IAS 39 Financial Instruments: Recognition and Measurement; and

 Section 12 Fair Value Measurement

-• A new section on measuring fair value and disclosing information about fair value measurements based on IFRS 13 Fair Value Measurement
+• A new section on measuring fair value and disclosing information about fair value measurements based on IFRS 13 Fair Value Measurement.

 Section 19 Business Combinations and Goodwill

-• to the definition of a business and a business combination;
+• to the definition of a business;

 • requiring application of the acquisition rather than the purchase method;